jamesgstone/devops_tsk/README.md

 To use this application, you will need to have the Docker Python module installed.
 # unit test
 sends a simple http request

+# post
+added success/failure slack notifications - * Slack Notification plugin is necessary and credentials and channels must be configured